CacTye/ExtractMapChunks/README.md

 # mapReset.py

-This very simple script allows you to delete portions of a Project Zomboid map by simply providing X,Y co-ordinates as well as chunk references.
+This very simple script allows you to extract portions of a Project Zomboid map by simply providing X,Y co-ordinates as well as chunk references.

 ## Understanding the co-ordinates